 Pick a clear campsite with good drainage to prevent water from logging near the tent.
 Also, always have a ground cloth placed beneath the tent as this will prevent water from seeping from the ground into the tent floor.
 The ground covers need to be tucked securely under the tent’s edges, so water from the outside will not collect between the tent floor and cover.

 Such condensation can cause mildew or mold to develop as well.
 Always keep the tent interior clean by storing your boots outside under the rainfly.
 It can also be stored in a bag outside.
 If your tent is the freestanding type, shake out the debris every morning.
+For easy-to-follow instructions on how to build your own tent footprint, follow the link to our useful article.

 Pack up the tent with care